 Food insecurity is a problem that affects more than just a hungry belly and that’s why food banks in Pulaski County are so important.
-Trouble concentrating, anxiety, guilt and fear are also an everyday part of life if you’re suffering from food insecurity.
+Trouble concentrating, anxiety, guilt and fear are a part of life if you’re suffering from food insecurity.
 Many organizations and programs have been set up to help combat this issue.
 The options are available to those who need it.
-I’ll be telling you about food banks in Little Rock, Jacksonville, Sherwood and more.
-There are options for you to get the food you need, and get it today.
+We’ve found food banks in Little Rock, Jacksonville, Sherwood and more.
+There are options for you to get the food you need, and get it today!

 You are NOT alone!
 You need help right now; TODAY!

 As of late 2018, the Pulaski County court records show that food insecurity was at a rate of over 22% for children alone.
-What this heartbreaking statistic also tells us, is that if you’re facing food insecurity, you’re not alone.
+What a heartbreaking statistic.
+If you’re facing food insecurity, you’re not alone.
 Luckily, Pulaski County has opportunities and programs available to these individuals and families.

-There are a few websites that contain list after list of food banks, free food programs, places like soup kitchens that provide on-site, hot meals, as well as take-home meal services.
-But seeing a list like that can be overwhelming, especially if your bigger concern is just to get what you need, and get it now.
-It’s your lucky day because I’ve done a bit of research for you, and I’m going to take the time to tell you about the food banks and options available to you in and around Pulaski County.
+There are food banks, free food programs, places like soup kitchens that provide on-site, hot meals, as well as take-home meal services.
+We’ve done a bit of research for you about the food banks and options available to you in and around Pulaski County.

 Let’s get some groceries!

-Let’s take a little tour of the great options that I’ve found for you.
-Our first stop is in Hensley, and I’ll take you all over the county.
+Let’s take a little tour of the great options that we’ve found for you.
+Our first stop is in Hensley, and we’ll take you all over the county.